 When we act as your investment adviser, we have to act in your best interest and not put our interest ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
 You should understand and ask us about these conflicts because they can affect the investment advice we provide you.
 Here are some examples to help you understand what this means:

-In addition, when suitable and appropriate, we recommend that our clients invest in private funds that are managed by our affiliates, including SEC-registered investment advisers, Oakhurst Advisors, LLC (“Oakhurst”), Oakhurst Capital Management (“OCM”), and other affiliated entities (collectively “Affiliates”).
-Oakhurst and OCM, while sharing common ownership, are separate and independent firms.
-These Affiliates charge fees that are in addition to our Asset Management Fee.
-We may be incentivized to recommend that you invest in Affiliate-managed investments in order to receive these additional fees.
-In certain cases, we reduce our Asset Management Fee or have negotiated a reduction of our Affiliate-related fees to mitigate these incentives.
-In all cases, we disclose these conflicts in detail and monitor and evaluate the performance of these Affiliate-managed investments consistent with our fiduciary duty to you.
+In addition, when suitable and appropriate, we recommend that our clients invest in investments that are managed by our affiliates, Palladius Capital Management, LLC (“Palladius”) and Oakhurst Capital Management ("OCM" or collectively "Affiliates").
+Our Affiliates, while sharing common ownership, are separate and independent firms and charge fees that are in addition to our asset management fee.
+We may be incentivized to recommend that you invest in Affiliates-managed investments in order to receive these additional fees.
+In certain cases, we reduce our asset management fee or have negotiated a reduction of our Affiliates-related fees to mitigate these incentives.
+In all cases, we disclose these conflicts in detail and monitor and evaluate the performance of these Affiliates-managed investments consistent with our fiduciary duty to you.
 Nonetheless, you may find other comparable investments with lower fees from unaffiliated third parties.

 For additional information concerning all of our material conflicts of interest in managing your investments, please refer to Items 6, 8, 11 and 12 of Part 2A of our Form ADV, which can be found here: https://adviserinfo.sec.gov/firm/summary/269866.

 Questions to Ask Us:

 • How might your conflicts of interest affect me, and how will you address them?

 How do your financial professionals make money?